awesomebytes/rosparam_handler/doc/HowToWriteYourFirstParamsFile.md

 ## Add params file to CMakeLists

-In order to make this params file usable it must be executable, so lets use the following command to make it excecutable
+In order to make this params file usable it must be executable, so lets use the following command to make it executable

 ```shell
 chmod a+x cfg/Tutorials.params